๐งฌ What is GEX (Gamma Exposure)?

 How GEX is Measured#

 Gamma Exposure (GEX) estimates the dollar size of the hedging flow that the assumed short-gamma side must execute for a given move in the underlying.
-It is computed per contract and then aggregated by strike and expiration:
+Our in-house gamma engine evaluates this per contract and then aggregates it by strike and expiration, weighing each contract by how concentrated positioning is and which side of the trade is assumed to be short gamma.

 Two scaling modes are available: